APM-WORLD-on-Kaggle/ayurvedic-assistant-1.0/README.md

+Copyright 2025 Eeshvar Das (Erik Douglas Ward)

+(Eeshvar Das (Erik Douglas Ward) now creating All Rights Reserved 2025 Copyrights Eeshvar will later consider making into AGPL 3.0.)

+Any remaining ['MIT' licensing](LICENSE) will be considered later, when Eeshvar has time.

+It appears some AGPL 3.0 licensing might be okay for the open source free parts of AdvocacyOS before being able to make full licensing considerations.

+___

 # Ayurvedic Diagnostic Assistant (ADA) with Gemini & RAG

 This repository contains a Kaggle notebook implementing an **Ayurvedic Diagnostic Assistant (ADA)**.
 The project leverages Google's Gemini 2.0 Flash model combined with Retrieval-Augmented Generation (RAG) to analyze patient symptoms based on traditional Ayurvedic principles (Tridosha theory) and provide structured diagnostic suggestions.